dkochmanski/charming-clim/doc/grafts.md

 sheet's[^8].

 Writing an application for a terminal is different than writing an application for a web browser.
-Number of characters which fit on the screen is limited, drawing shapes is not practical etc. To ensure that the application is rendered correctly we need a special kind of sheet which will operate on units being characters.
+The number of characters which fit on the screen is limited, drawing shapes is not practical etc. To ensure that the application is rendered correctly we need a special kind of sheet which will operate on units being characters.
 Take a look at the following example.